Photo Credit: claudia.susana

-There are only a few mortgage brokers in Australia who refund commission – and only one truly independent broker who refunds 100% commission.
+There are only a few mortgage brokers in Australia who refund commission.
 Hopefully there will be more in the years to come.

 Either way, do not fall for the upfront “cash back” deals where you get a cash payment at settlement, with the broker keeping all trailing commission.
-As I said, these brokers are not as motivated to recommend a loan you can easily refinance, as their business model depends on the ongoing commission from your loan.
+Generally, these brokers are not as motivated to recommend a loan you can easily refinance, as their business model depends on the ongoing commission from your loan.
 And, be under no illusion: over just a few years, trailing commission adds up to more than upfront commission.

 Don’t fall for the broker who tells you they don’t get 100% commission passed on to them or that they get bonuses or a salary.
-Their employer gets 100% commission, so the result is the same: someone else is keeping it and not passing it on to you.
+Their employer (and/or aggregator) gets 100% commission, so the result is the same: someone else is keeping it and not passing it on to you.

 Can you avoid commission by going direct to a bank or lender?

 No. Lenders will not bite the hand that feeds them by undercutting their sales force (external brokers all over the country).
 Providing you with a discount would upset every mortgage broker who recommends their loans on a commission basis.
-And, because few people know about how commission is paid, they happily keep the money they save from you cutting out the broker.
+And, because they need to provide the loan service if you go direct, they use the money they save to provide the service.

 What if you have a current loan?

 You can only arrange a commission refund when you set up your loan.
 Review your current arrangement so you can check if there are any benefits in refinancing.

 To summarise, getting a commission refund on your mortgage:

-- Puts money back in your pocket, reducing your loan term by years
+- Puts money back in your pocket, potentially reducing your loan term by years

 - Removes potential bias towards particular loans